trans-travel/trans-travel/us/oh.md

  * Ohio non-discrimination law does not include LGBT people specifically
  * Some municipalities have local non-discrimination laws that apply to gender identity.
+ * The state is likely to pass [a bill](https://legiscan.com/TN/text/HB0064/2025) that would masquerades as a non-discrimination bill with the intent of discriminating against trans-affirming and anti-racist educational practices in higher education.

 ## Public Accommodations